What is Support at Home?

 Everyday Living Services Housekeeping, Meal preparation, Lawn maintenance 17.5% – 80%

-Note: Full pensioners typically pay the minimum contribution rates, while self-funded retirees may pay higher rates based on income assessments
+Note: Full pensioners typically pay the minimum contribution rates, while self-funded retirees may pay higher rates based on income and assets assessment.

 Transitioning from Current Programs